topimiettinen/libaslrmalloc/DESIGN.md

 The slabs are not resized and multiple slabs can't be allocated together, so if more memory is requested with `realloc()`, a new, larger slab is allocated.
 A small bitmap in each page table entry is used to account allocations and deallocations for a slab page.
+Entries are allocated from the bitmap in (weak) random order.

 Large allocations starting from 2049 bytes are allocated and freed at page granularity.